NEW ART - THE PRIMARY MARKET

-Today however, there is a new competitor on the scene that is challenging the conventional ‘bricks and mortar’ gallery system.
-Online sales over the internet.
+Today, however, there is a new competitor on the scene that is challenging the conventional ‘brick and mortar’ gallery system: Online sales.
 Make no mistake.
 This can be a game changer, and an enormous boon to art buyers.
 But it is a trap for the unwary and foolhardy.

 Dr. Jon Stanford FSIA, Submission to the Department of Communications, Information Technology and the Arts, Discussion of the Proposed Resale Royalty Arrangement’2004